6. Contributing

 6.1.
 Getting Started

 1. We use the fork and pull model to manage changes.
-More information about forking a repository and making a Pull Request.
+GitHub also provides more information about forking a repository and making a Pull Request on their website.

 2. For our lessons, you should branch from and submit pull requests against the main branch.

-3. When editing lesson pages, you need only commit changes to the Markdown source files.
+3. When editing lesson pages, you need to only commit changes to the Markdown source files.

-4. To build the lessons please follow the instructions.
+4. To build the tutorials please follow the instructions.

 5. If you’re looking for things to work on, please see the list of issues for this repository.
 Comments on issues and reviews of pull requests are equally welcome.